What are the Great Books and why should I study them?

 Can I submit a letter of recommendation?

 Letters of recommendation are not required in our application process.
-Students who wish to may submit them to firstname.lastname@example.org, but should recognize that, as they are not required, recommendation letters are unlikely to influence our admissions decisions.
+Students who wish to may submit them to firstname.lastname@example.org with the applicant's name in the subject line.

 How many students are admitted every year?